UN-GCPDS/python-gcpds.utils/docs/source/_notebooks/01-databases.rst

     The subject 1 has 6 runs

-If the database does not exist or is corrupted, it will be downloaded.
+NOTE: If the database does not exist or is corrupted, it will be downloaded; Not all databases have an ``evaluation`` dataset.

 Load runs
 ---------